 In 2015, the WiDS Memorial Scholarship was awarded to Dalhousie University Master's student Kathleen O'Brien in honour of Master Corporal Kristal Lee-Anne Giesebrecht, a medic with the Canadian Forces who was killed 2010 in Afghanistan when her armoured vehicle hit an Improvised Explosive Device.

-Two WiDS Memorial Scholarships were awarded in 2016 the name of Ontario Provincial Police Sergeant Margaret Joan Eve: one to Queen's University Political Science student Alexandra Green, and one to Carleton University PhD student Victoria Tait.
+In 2016, Two WiDS Memorial Scholarships were awarded inthe name of Ontario Provincial Police Sergeant Margaret Joan Eve: one to Queen's University Political Science student Alexandra Green, and one to Carleton University PhD student Victoria Tait.

 2017 recognized the 100th anniversary of Vimy Ridge and Canada's 150th.
 For these special occaisions, WiDS looked back in history to honour First World War Nursing Sister Katherine Maud Macdonald, the first Canadian women killed in World War 1.
 In her honour, a $5,000 scholarship was awarded to Sarah Dobson, a 4th year undergraduate student, studying International Relations and Economics at Dalhousie University.